make-my/DOCS/SYNTAX-DOCUMENT.md

 &nbsp;

-# Core-syntax (required)

-### This has to be inserted at the the start/top of the post

---name: Here you enter the name of your post.
-This value will be used in the title of the post-page and in the preview-storage.

---introduction: Here you can give a small introduction to the post.
-Will only be used in the preview-storage.

-&nbsp;

-&nbsp;

 # Document-syntax

 Note: None of the syntaxes are space sensitive.
 So it doesn't really matter if you write # Title - 3, #Title-3, # Title- 3, # Code, #Code etc.